Understanding your shipping timeline and key factors that influence arrival and departure times will help you manage your shipping effectively.

 At ICE, we have created the ultimate shipping timeline to guide you through the days before, after and during your shipment.

 Need a quick reference?
-Download our shipping timeline or read on for your ultimate guide below.
+Download our shipping timeline below or read on for your ultimate guide.

 The days before you arrange a booking with your forwarder can have an impact on the time frame of your shipment.
 By ensuring all paperwork is ready, including SLI’s and Commerical Documents, your forwarder will be able to get your goods moving as quickly as possible.
 Our Shipping Documentation Guide will help you with document preparation and get you set up to place a booking with ease.

 Once your booking has been made, the first part of the shipping timeline is loading and transport at origin.
 The time this takes is ultimately determined by your supplier, type of goods and location.

 When sending consignments by LCL (Less Container Load) your goods would normally be collected and transported to the port of export within the same day.
 When shipping by FCL (Full Container Load), a container is dropped at a designated site and left for a day or two to allow cargo loading.
 Alternatively, you may opt for a live load.
 If a live load is chosen you will be given a certain amount of “Free Time” to load the container.
 This time is usually one hour and any time thereafter is chargeable.

 Airfreight is slightly different.
 Goods are collected but will need to transit via an approved air cargo agent prior to export.
 As airfreight is normally selected for urgent shipments this should add no longer than 1 day to your timeline.

 3. Export Customs Clearance